handbook

 - Uniform bottoms must be the exact color and styles sold by approved uniform vendors.

-- Shorts, skorts, and skirts must be no shorter than 3 inches above the top of the knee cap.
+- Shorts, skorts, and skirts must be no shorter than 3 inches above the top of the knee cap (boys and girls).

 - Shirts must have logos embroidered by Fideles official uniform vendors.